nosra/basketball-gm-game/README.md

 # basketball-gm-game
-A basketball GM Simulator Written in C.
+A basketball GM Simulator Written in Java.